ajithSSin/HyperledgerFabrics/README.md

 ```text
 dev-peer0.org1.example.com-KBA-Automobile_1.0-<hash>
 ```

-You can also verify that the chaincode has been committed:
+we can verify that the chaincode has been committed:

 ```bash
 peer lifecycle chaincode querycommitted \